Health Services Provided

 - Prescriptions and prescription refills

-- Lab and Imaging tests can be ordered though Student Health
+- Lab and imaging tests can be ordered through Student Health

 - Referrals to specialist

 Student Health Services provides women with a comfortable environment where they feel at ease and respected, and can ask questions of a sensitive or uncomfortable nature.
 Annual female health maintenance exams and other routine gynecological exams are available.

 - Breast exam

 - STI screening

 Other services include birth control counseling and other prescription refills, evaluation and treatment of menstrual concerns and evaluation and treatment of common gynecological conditions and other reproductive health concerns, such as vaginal infections.